 The keto diet increases levels of ketones in the body.
 Fasting does the same.
 Because of that, it might seem smart to pair the two things.

 Intermittent fasting might help you cut a few calories by shrinking your eating window.
-Or ketosis may decrease your appetite so that you feel fuller on less food, so throwing an intermittent fasting schedule in with your keto diet seems like an easy win.
+Or maybe ketosis decreases your appetite so that you feel fuller on less food.
+So, throwing an intermittent fasting schedule in with your keto diet seems like an easy win.

 Either way, it’s this double hit of ketosis-producing approaches that’s thought to have the power to bust you through a weight loss plateau and keep on driving results.